vexip-ui/vexip-ui/docs/en-US/component/form.md

 Since we promised that there is at most one control component under a FormItem, you may want the FormItem not to render additional styles when combining multiple controls.

-After adding the `prue` prop, the FormItem will directly render the contents of the default slot.
+After adding the `pure` prop, the FormItem will directly render the contents of the default slot.

 :::